EL-BID/SmartReader/README.md

 1. Activate the newly created virtual environment
 2. Navigate to cloned repository
 3. Install enchant library by typing sudo yum install enchant.
-4. For installing the remaining packages, set the locale settings to use pip.
+4. To install the remaining packages, set the locale settings to use pip.
 Enter the following in the command line: export LC_ALL=C.
 5. Install all libraries contained in the “requirements.txt” by typing sudo pip install -r requirements.txt.
 6. Download the English data on spacy using the command: sudo python -m spacy download en.
 7. The nltk library needs to be downloaded using python.
 Type python in the command line.